The top 5 things to know about Amazon Quicksight:

 Excellent iOS App for Mobile Access

-The iPhone app for Amazon QuickSight delivers on-the-go access to data – so decision makers can view stories, insights, analyses, and dashboards wherever they are.
+The app for Amazon Quicksight (for iOS and Android) delivers on-the-go access to data so decision-makers can view stories, insights, analyses, and dashboards wherever they are.

 Amazon QuickSight is not without its disadvantages.
 After using this platform and finding out what real users think, we identified the following setbacks: